lemoshu/MTCL/README.md

 # MTCL-HepaticVesselSeg2D
 - Pytorch implementation for our Mean-Teacher-Assisted Confident Learning (MTCL) for hepatic vessel segmentation.
 - Related paper was submitted to MICCAI 2021, crossed fingers!
-- We will arrange the codes to release if the paper is accepted.
+- We will arrange the codes to release if the paper is accepted
+- I will re-arrange the preprocess and training code after finishing the terribly defeated MS thesis (o_o)

 ____
 ## Abstract